 - the pension scheme could not afford to pay those benefits promised to members on wind up.

-FAS benefits are regarded as compensation and are paid in the form of a top-up, which aims to provide members’ with 90% of the defined benefit pension that they would have received at their Normal Retirement Age (NRA), up to a cap of £33,454 a year.
+FAS benefits are regarded as compensation and are paid in the form of a top-up, which aims to provide members’ with 90% of the defined benefit pension that they would have received at their Normal Retirement Age (NRA), up to a cap of £36,901 a year in the 2021/22 tax year.